mogrady-git/Boiler-Plates/README.md

 # Boiler-Plates
-Designed for Quick start Prototyping
+Designed for Rapid Quick Start Prototyping & Proof Of Concepts